SantiagoMorais/calculadora-de-gastos/README.md

 In the form, the user can set:
 - origin: income or expense data
 - category: as salary, shopping, health, etc
-- date: it's possible to add data to current date, past and future date
+- date: it's possible to add data to current, past and future date
 - description: to help us to remember exactly what that data came from
 - value: the cost of the income or expense data
 - period: optional - to add as recurrent data (as salary, for example, that usualy is the same montlhy)

 When the form is submitted, the react-hook-form runs the function onSubmit.
-It is responsible to add the data to the current month and to the next months, if the data was added as a recurrent data, and add it to the store at Redux.
+It is responsible to add the data to the current month and to the next months, if the data was added as a recurrent data, and add it to the store in Redux.

 ```tsx
     const onSubmit: SubmitHandler<INewData> = (formData) => {